 See Smart Motorway.

 Where a major road goes steeply uphill, sometimes a crawler lane is installed in addition to any other lanes on the road, for the use of slow vehicles.
 It leaves the main traffic lanes free for faster traffic.

-A road whose number is prefixed with a letter other than A, B or M. C-roads are not signposted or shown on maps; they are reference numbers used by the government bodies that maintain roads.
+A road whose number is prefixed with a letter other than A, B or M. C-Roads are not signposted or shown on maps; they are reference numbers used by local government bodies that maintain roads.
 Prefixes range from the most common 'C' to 'D' and 'U'.